techidaily/site-win11/source/_posts/optimal-pomodoro-strategies-best-windows-timer-selections.md

 ![focus to do windows pomodoro](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/focus-to-do-windows-pomodoro.jpg)

- Focus To-Do is a popular cross-platform[time and task management app for staying organized](https://www.makeuseof.com/tag/best-time-management-tools/) .
+ Focus To-Do is a popular cross-platform [time and task management app for staying organized](https://www.makeuseof.com/tag/best-time-management-tools/) .
 It is based on the Pomodoro technique and lets you set an execution timer for the tasks.

  The user interface is minimal but customizable.
 You can select from a pictured background or a fullscreen timer without distraction.
 You can also view your focus time for the day, completed tasks, and records at a quick glance on the home screen.
 Included White Noise tab lets you play different noises to improve concentration.